aczi0/KasterSite2/exampleSite/content/english/_index.md

     image: "/images/update_rtp1.png"
     content: "**Kaster** will become your operations digital twin and will help you understand the underlying factors affecting your production environment.
-With this, you will be able to perform quick what-ifs and see which planning scenario best fits your needs."
+With it, you will be able to perform quick what-ifs and see which planning scenario best fits your needs."
     button:
       enable: true